Thanks for stopping by!

 Kraig and I have lost three babies to miscarriage.
 I like words, but have trouble finding adequate ones to describe the aching and isolating grief a miscarriage leaves in its wake.
 I know many other women can relate, which is both comforting and sad.

-Sometimes I write here.
-Sometimes I write grants for a non-profit organization.
-Sometimes I write about being a “cancer mom” on a hospital blog.
-Sometimes I write my name on my kids’ school folders.
-And sometimes I write Bible study material, blogs for my church’s Women’s Ministry, and devotionals for athletes.
+Sometimes I write on my blog.
+Sometimes I write books.
+I’ve written grants for a non-profit organization, I’ve shared about being a “cancer mom” on a hospital blog.
+I write Bible study material, I’ve written blogs for my church’s Women’s Ministry, contributed to devotionals for athletes, and most recently, I’ve been making Activity Books.
 It’s really a mixed bag.
 I try to keep it organized, but sometimes it’s tricky to find my keys.

 I hope you find encouragement here.
 And maybe a few laughs.

 Great blog, enjoyed all the pictures from the last year and the update!
 Merry Christmas from Uncle Dee and Aunt Kathy.

 Fantastic family photo for a header, Christy.
 We wish you God’s best as you travel the path of your stories….

 excellent woman of God….amazing work by this amazing person…GREAT GIFT TO US ALL!!
 Great blog posts and videos and wonderful website….just an excellent job overall to share an amazing woman and her life morsels!!!!
 READ the book…check out the blog regularly if you have not done so and be really moved by what you hear for daily life.
 THANK you Christy for putting the work into your passion for others.
 We are all blessed!!!!!
 Servants for HIM!!!

 Good explanation of the way I’m feeling too, Christy.
 It helps me to focus on doing things for others…and to NOT watch all the news reports.
 I put my TRUST in Him and hope the sea will calm soon!